 Reserves for rate stabilization and revenue fluctuation are not necessary at this time.
 The Operating Reserves functions to cover this need.
 Rate stabilization is not an issue given the current method of collecting sewer service charges as a flat rate on residential customers.
+This may need to be addressed in the future if and when recycled water revenues become a significant portion of NapaSan's annual revenues.

-Sewer service charges constitute about 85% of operating revenues, with the significant majority of that revenue coming from residential customers.
+Sewer service charges constitute about 78% of operating revenues, with the significant majority of that revenue coming from residential customers.
 SSCs are collected as an assessment on the property tax statements, and the majority of rate revenue is based on fixed charges, not on consumption.
 These structural factors combine to provide adequate revenue stability.
 The operating and cash flow reserves, as established in NapaSan's financial policies, are fully funded and sufficient to cover timing fluctuations in revenue collection without impacting operational readiness.